D.O. (entertainer): 1993–2015: Early life and career beginnings

-D.O. was born on January 12, 1993, in Nonhyeon-dong of Gangnam District, Seoul, South Korea, and grew up in Ilsandong-gu of Goyang, Gyeonggi Province.
+Doh Kyung-soo was born on January 12, 1993, in Nonhyeon-dong of Gangnam District, Seoul, South Korea, and grew up in Ilsandong District of Goyang, Gyeonggi Province.
 He went to Goyang Poongsan Elementary School, Baekshin Middle School, and Baekseok High School.
 He has an older brother who is three years older than him.
 D.O. began singing in primary school and was an avid participant in local singing competitions throughout his high school career.
 After winning one of the competitions, he was advised to audition for SM Entertainment.
 He performed Na Yoon-kwon's "Anticipation" and Brown Eyed Soul's "My Story" at his audition.
 D.O. subsequently became a trainee during his last two years of high school.

 D.O. was formally introduced as the eighth member of Exo on January 30, 2012, with the release of the Korean version of the single "What Is Love", sung by D.O. and Baekhyun.
-The group debuted on April 8 with the extended play Mama.
+The group debuted on April 8 with the EP Mama.
 In July 2013, he was featured in the song "Goodbye Summer" from f(x)'s second studio album Pink Tape.
 In September 2014, D.O. made his acting debut with a supporting role in the movie Cart, playing a high school student and son of a grocery store worker and union member (played by Yum Jung-ah).
 The movie premiered at the 2014 Toronto International Film Festival.
 He also released an original soundtrack titled "Crying Out" for the movie.

 Later in 2014, D.O. made his small screen debut playing a supporting role in the SBS drama It's Okay, That's Love, which starred Gong Hyo-jin and Jo In-sung.
 D.O. was praised by film critic Heo Ji-woong for his performance in the series, and was later nominated for the Best New Actor award at the 51st Baeksang Arts Awards.
 In June 2015, D.O. featured in KBS' drama Hello Monster, playing a psychopath.
 In November 2015, D.O. was nominated for the Best Supporting Actor award at the 52nd Grand Bell Awards for his role as Tae-young in Cart.